 To initiate a request, please send an email to firstname.lastname@example.org.

 Please write "Research Appointment Request" in the subject line to schedule a consultation appointment with collection curator/area specialist, or public service staff.
-The consultation will be conducted via Zoom.
+A brief consultation with SRC staff (via email or phone) may also be required.

 A UCSB staff member will confirm the availability of the materials of interest and help you to identify the most relevant items so that you can make the most of your time in the Reading Room.
 You can provide your preferences for visit dates and times during the consultation.
 If we are able to make those items accessible, the SRC staff will schedule an appointment for you and you will receive an email confirming your appointment time(s) with detailed instructions on visiting SRC.

-Approved visitors will be booked for 3-hour appointments between 9 a.m.-12 p.m. and 1:00 p.m.-4:00 p.m.
-Tuesday/Thursday.
+Approved visitors will be booked for appointments Monday through Thursday 10:00 AM to 12:00 PM and 1:00 PM to 4:00 PM, and Friday 10:00 AM to 12:00 PM.
 Appointment start and end times will be staggered to promote social distancing.
-There will be no more than two appointments booked at a time in the SRC Reading Room.
+There will be no more than four appointments booked at a time in the SRC Reading Room.
 Individuals can request multiple appointments, but they may not be on the same day or week depending on demand.

-Appointments related to scholarly projects with deadlines (i.e. tenure, book contracts, dissertations, etc.) will be prioritized.
-Otherwise, appointments will be scheduled on a first-come, first-served basis.
+Appointments will be scheduled on a first-come, first-served basis.
 If your appointment is delayed due to high demand, a UCSB staff member will inform you about the delay and your appointment will be rescheduled at a later date.

 Please note that all public computers in SRC will be offline, except the microfilm ScanPro machine that will be used by visitors consulting collections on microfilms.